Frequently Asked Questions

 I'm relocating to the Bay Area, can Lily help me find a home remotely?

 Yes.
 Lily works regularly with clients relocating from out of state and abroad, including from New York, the Pacific Northwest, Texas, Southern California, and internationally.
 She offers virtual tours, FaceTime walkthroughs, neighborhood comparisons, and remote document execution.
-Russian-speaking clients relocating from CIS countries get full support in Russian and English.
+Russian-speaking clients relocating from CIS countries get full support in English and Russian.

 What areas does Lily Garipova serve?